itsanishjain/allowlist/README.md

 - Add require and checks for forms - DONE

-- Update the register page and check all logic are working or not -HOLD
+- Update the register page and check all logic are working or not - DONE

 - Alerts Notifications - DONE

 - Update pages with component if it is small - HOLD

 - Adding permission for premium services
+    > Current Features we'll build
+      - To create more then 1 project you must have our NFT
+      - show only <= 100 users data
+      - provide random winner for raffels you need our NFT / using VRF chainlink

+    > PRO
+      - user Insights data // PRO
+      - Prevent Bots &   // PRO currently filter out wallets from same IP
+        - more Robust solutions

 - Images using Image component - DONE